 We see car accidents almost daily whether it is during our commute to work, running errands, or on the news.
 When the accident involves you or a loved one, the magnitude and severity of it begins to sink in with you.
 Medical bills, hospital stays, rehabilitation, and lost wages take a toll on you and your family.
 Car accidents are difficult and dealing with the insurance company can add unnecessary stress when you are supposed to be focusing on your health and recovery.
 Insurance companies want to keep money in their pockets by settling as quickly as possible for small amounts.
 In fact, some insurance companies offer a nominal settlement very shortly after the accident to avoid being liable for the true magnitude of the injury.
 Insurance companies oftentimes put their needs first, not the needs of you and your family.
-To make sure you get the compensation you deserve, we will guide you through the process:
+To make sure you get the compensation you deserve, we will guide you through the process.

 Right after a car accident, you obviously will have a lot on your mind so we have developed four simple steps to help you:

 Other types of claims for an automobile accident include manufacturer liability.
 A manufacturer of a vehicle may have designed or installed a defective part, like seatbelts, airbags, accelerators, brakes, tires, and engines.
 To prevail on these types of claims, you will need to prove that you were not at fault and the defect was the cause of the automobile accident.
-Expert witnesses are oftentimes used for these cases to show that the part was “unreasonably dangerous” and had not been modified or changed since the purchase
+Expert witnesses are oftentimes used for these cases to show that the part was “unreasonably dangerous” and had not been modified or changed since the purchase of the vehicle.

 If the other at-fault driver does not have insurance or the amount of coverage is not enough to compensate you for your injuries in a car accident, then your own uninsured or underinsured motorist coverage, which is typically referred to as “UM,” may be able to compensate you.
 The difference between them is pretty basic.
 Uninsured motorist means that the other party did not have insurance.
 Underinsured motorist means that the other part didn’t have enough insurance to compensate you for your injuries.
-When you bring one of these claims after an automobile accident, you essentially will be suing your own insurance company in order to get compensation for your injuries.
+When you file one of these claims after an automobile accident, you essentially will be suing your own insurance company in order to get compensation for your injuries.

 Underinsured motorist claims are complex because there are other considerations, such as whether your UM policy was “Add-on or Excess” or whether it was “Reducing Coverage.”
 Add-on coverage is relatively new in Georgia.
 This type of coverage basically means that you “add” the amount of your UM coverage on top of the available liability coverage.
 Let’s say the person that hit you has a policy of $100,000, and you have $30,000 in Add-on coverage, then you can potentially recover $130,000.
 Reducing coverage means that the amount of UM is subtracted from the amount of liability insurance.
 For example, if the other driver has $25,000 in coverage, and you have $100,000 in UM with a reducing policy, then your UM coverage is only $75,000.
 A word to the wise: Always get Add-on coverage!!!